S3 / Client / copy_object

 Directory buckets - When you use this operation with a directory bucket, you must use virtual-hosted-style requests in the format

 .
 Path-style requests are not supported.
-Directory bucket names must be unique in the chosen Availability Zone.
-Bucket names must follow the formatbucket_base_name--az-id--x-s3
+Directory bucket names must be unique in the chosen Zone (Availability Zone or Local Zone).
+Bucket names must follow the formatbucket-base-name--zone-id--x-s3

 (for example,DOC-EXAMPLE-BUCKET--usw2-az1--x-s3